emacsfodder/emacs-mainline/README.md

 - Note: Forked from the original emacs port of vim powerline, Powerline.el by Nicolas Rougier

+**Note:** Mainline is being merged with the other active fork of [Powerline](https://github.com/milkypostman/powerline) - The new separators and serveral new ones have been added already.
+I will be retiring emacs-mainline in light of this, and 1.2.8 is likely the final release.
+I suggest you switch over to [Powerline](https://github.com/milkypostman/powerline) if you are using main-line currently.
 ## Using main-line.el

 Add a require to .emacs / init.el